Trade uncertainty: Explore resources and tools for your business.

 1. Set realistic climate-related targets

 Be realistic about your climate goals.
-Many businesses overpromise, then fail to achieve their targets and risk reputational harm and organizational discouragement.
+Many businesses overpromise, fail to achieve their targets and risk reputational harm and organizational discouragement.
 Be incremental about changes and carefully consider how they will impact your organization.

 2. Join industry groups